jin-gizmo/docma/doc/user-guide/03-templates/03-content.md

 <IMG src="file:resources/logo.png" alt="logo">
 ```

+!!! warning
-> The `file:` scheme indicator is essential.
+    The `file:` scheme indicator is essential.
 The filename is relative to the
-> template base directory.
+    template base directory.
 Do not use `file://` as that implies a network
-> location will follow, which makes no sense for local files.
+    location will follow, which makes no sense for local files.

 HTML files may contain [Jinja](https://jinja.palletsprojects.com/en/) markup to
 manipulate content during the [rendering phase](#docma-template-rendering).

+!!! tip
-> Take care when re-purposing HTML content from other systems that may leave
+    Take care when re-purposing HTML content from other systems that may leave
-> Jinja detritus behind.
+    Jinja detritus behind.
 This may need to be manually deleted first.

 HTML files can also reference dynamic content generators that will be invoked
 during the [rendering phase](#docma-template-rendering).
 This can be used to